-Press 1 to toggle between mixed case mode, uppercase mode, and lowercase mode.
+Press (0) to toggle between mixed case mode, uppercase mode, and lowercase mode.

-5 Press the Menu Select button directly below Ok once you have entered the name.
+5 Press the Menu Select button directly below OK once you have entered the name.

-Press the Menu Select button directly below Cncl to return to the previous screen.
+Press the Menu Select button directly below CNCL to return to the previous screen.

-- 6 ⊙ or ⊙ to [Add Number] and press the Menu Select button directly below Sel.
-The display shows Type 1 <Default Type>. - Press Menu Select button directly below Edit. - 9 ⊙ or ⊙ to Number 1 and press the Menu Select button directly below Edit.
+- 6 ▶ or ↓ to [ADD NUMBER] and press the Menu Select button directly below SEL.
+The display shows TYPE 1 <DEFAULT TYPE>. - 7 Press Menu Select button directly below EDIT. - 8 ▶ or ↓ to the required channel and press the Menu Select button directly below OK. - 9) or (to NUMBER 1 and press the Menu Select button directly below EDIT.

-The display shows Number 1 and a cursor appears.
+The display shows NUMBER 1 and a cursor appears.
 Use the keypad to enter the number.